-To find the best mortgage rates available on the market, simply carry out a comparison using our free service.
+To find the best mortgage rates available on the market, simply use our free mortgage service.

 Before submitting your application, we’d recommend organising all the necessary documentation you’ll need.
 You must be able to demonstrate that you can afford monthly mortgage repayments and show that you have created a habit of saving regularly.